 Put these gluten free sausage balls on your party food table and watch them disappear.
 Cheese and sausage combine to make the perfect savory bite!

-How to Make Gluten Free Sausage Balls
+Here's What You'll Need to Make Sausage Balls

 I love the original sausage balls, but if you're looking to change things up a bit, here are some ideas: